Based on SolarEdge’s HD-Wave technology, the Genesis single-phase inverters from SolarEdge give you a safer and cost-effective solution for your home.

 The energy distributors in Sydney have a regulation that the largest inverter you can install on a house with single-phase power is 5kW.
 A SolarEdge system can be oversized by around 30%, which means that on a 5kW SolarEdge Inverter, we can install a panel array of up to around 6.6 kW.

 By supersizing the panel array, you’re able to maximise system efficiency, as the system reaches its maximum output sooner and then stays there for longer.
 By adding additional solar panels to a SolarEdge inverter, your system will generate more power in the morning, reach maximum output sooner, work at maximum output for longer and produce more power later into the afternoon.
 The downside is that on the best days of the year, the system’s output will be slightly clipped for a short period of time.
 By adding panels to your SolarEdge System, you can significantly increase system output and distribute this output more evenly across the day.

 In winter and on days when the weather is not ideal for solar, over-sizing the inverter will give you more power across the day as the output will typically not be clipped as illustrated below:

 On the days where some clipping does occur, the loss is, for the most part, made up by the fact that you have more panels outputting more power in the morning and during the afternoon.
 Furthermore, the STC government rebate is based on the size of the panel array, not the inverter, so the price of the additional panels is significantly offset by the increased government rebate.

-1. SolarEdge Systems from 6.5kW up to 10kW
+1. SolarEdge Systems from 6.5kW and up

 Limiting the amount of excess solar power does not have an impact on the amount of solar power fed into the home.
-This allows you to have the full benefit of a larger system, and then any solar power that you don’t use is limited to 5kWs.
-Most Solaray customers are now looking at battery storage to further increase the benefit of their system by storing any excess solar power to then use when needed, such as in the evening or on rainy days.
+This allows you to have the full benefit of a larger system, and then any excess solar power that you send out to the grid is limited to 5kWs.
+Most homeowners are now looking at battery storage to further increase the benefit of their system by storing any excess solar power to then use when needed, such as in the evening or on rainy days.